1917 Alberta general election

 The Alberta Labor Representation League, which opposed conscription, elected one member in Calgary, Alex Ross.

 The vote in the Athabasca district was conducted on 27 June 1917 due to the remoteness of the riding.

 Electoral system

 All but two of the MLAs elected in this election were elected through first past the post.
-Alberta had used multiple-member districts in Edmonton and Calgary previously, but for this election they had been split into single-member districts.
+Alberta elections had used multiple-member districts in Edmonton and Calgary previously, but for this election they had been split into single-member districts.

 The two overseas army members were elected through plurality block voting.